Background

 Driving Lessons

-This is the biggest cost by far.
+Driving lessons are the biggest cost by far.
 The average price of a one-hour driving lesson in the UK in 2026 is between £35 and £40, though it can be higher in cities like London and lower in parts of Northern England, Wales, and Scotland.

 The Driver and Vehicle Standards Agency (DVSA) recommends around 45 hours of professional lessons before taking your practical test.
 At £35 per hour, that works out at £1,575.
 At £40 per hour, it is £1,800.

-Tip: Booking lessons in blocks of 10 or more often saves you £2 - £4 per lesson.
+Booking lessons in blocks of 10 or more often saves you £2 - £4 per lesson.
 Check whether your instructor offers package deals before paying per lesson.

 The type of car you learn in also matters.
 Automatic lessons sometimes cost a little more per hour, but many learners need fewer hours to become test-ready.
 If you plan to only drive an automatic, it can work out about the same overall.